-\item[$\bullet$] As expected, smaller $m_{\phi}$ values lead to the production of highly boosted jet pair, and the higher values of differential cross-section fall in the region corresponding to the smaller $\Delta\phi_{jj}$.
-With the production of heavier DM particles, the visible particles become less boosted, resulting in a shift in differential cross-section distribution towards the higher values of $\Delta\phi_{jj}$.
+\item[$\bullet$] As expected, smaller $m_{\phi}$ values lead to the production of highly boosted jet pair, and the higher values of differential cross section fall in the region corresponding to the smaller $\Delta\phi_{jj}$.
+With the production of heavier DM particles, the visible particles become less boosted, resulting in a shift in differential cross section distribution towards the higher values of $\Delta\phi_{jj}$.

 \item[$\bullet$] It is evident from the distribution of the energy of the visible pair $E_{j_1}+E_{j_2}$ that the choice of DM mass renders an upper limit on this observable.
 Theoretically, this upper limit can be understood as a result of the restriction imposed on the invariant mass of visible particles i.e., $\left\vert \left(p_{j_1}+p_{j_2}\right)^2- m_Z^2\right\vert^{\frac{1}{2}}\le 5 \,\Gamma_Z$, where $\Gamma_Z=2.49\,\rm GeV$.
 This restriction translates to an upper limit on the variable $E_{j_1}+E_{j_2}$ as a function of $m_\phi$: